 It is important to note that different decay channels may be governed by the same nuclear motions but with varying magnitudes.
-For instance, \textit{Channel B}, \textit{C}, and \textit{D} all exhibit pronounced out-of-plane motions of O9 and C10, while their direction differ.
-In principle, one could perform systematic pairwise comparisons of initial and hopping geometries across channels; however, this approach becomes tedious in multichannel situations.
+For instance, \textit{Channel B}, \textit{C}, and \textit{D} all exhibited pronounced out-of-plane motions of O9 and C10, while their direction differed.
+In principle, one can perform systematic pairwise comparisons of initial and hopping geometries across channels; however, this approach becomes tedious in multichannel situations.
 Instead, VisU relies on the \textit{Mentor} to perform a holistic comparison by integrating key features, representative geometries, and dominant motions across all channels.
 Through direct visual inspection and cross-channel assessment, the \textit{Mentor} clarifies the mechanistic similarities and differences among the nonadiabatic decay channels.

-Finally, the \textit{Mentor} draws the following conclusions. \textit{Channel A} accounted for approximately 9\% of the total hopping events, which was characterized by a dominant \textit{C9-C10 stretching} motion.
+Finally, the \textit{Mentor} drew the following conclusions. \textit{Channel A} accounted for approximately 9\% of the total hopping events, which was characterized by a dominant \textit{C9-C10 stretching} motion.
 In contrast, the remaining three channels involved combinations of \textit{C1 puckering} and \textit{O9-C10 out-of-plane} motions.
-Among them, \textit{Channel B}, \textit{Channel C}, and \textit{Channel D} contributed approximately 10\%, 6\%, and 75\% of the total population, respectively.
-Although these three channels share similar core motions, they differ in the directionality of the side-group motion associated with the O9-C10 fragment, as shown in Figures~\ref{fig:all_results}.(b) and (c).
-These results are consistent with our previous and recent studies \cite{zhuPrincipalComponentAnalysis2022a,liu2025automatedframeworkanalyzingstructural}, with additional discussion provided in the SI.
+Among them, \textit{Channel B}, \textit{Channel C}, and \textit{Channel D} contributed approximately 10\%, 75\%, and 6\% of the total population, respectively.
+Although these three channels shared similar core motions, they differed in the directionality of the side-group motion associated with the O9-C10 fragment, as shown in Figures~\ref{fig:all_results}.(b) and (c).
+These results are consistent with our previous and recent studies \cite{zhuPrincipalComponentAnalysis2022a,liu2025automatedframeworkanalyzingstructural}, and additional discussion are provided in the SI.

-At the end, the complete mechanistic interpretation, including channel populations, representative structures, and visual summaries derived from the raw nonadiabatic dynamics trajectories, is compiled in a comprehensive analysis report provided in the SI.
+At the end, the complete mechanistic interpretation, including channel populations, representative structures, and visual summaries derived from the raw nonadiabatic dynamics trajectories, was compiled in a comprehensive analysis report provided in the SI.
 With this, the end-to-end analysis performed by VisU is complete, where was executed fully automatically without human intervention.